 It sure captured the imagination of Annie Taylor, a 63-year-old American schoolteacher and, of all things, an amateur daredevil stunter who became inspired to secure her notoriety by being the first person to ever go over the Falls.
 As if that wasn’t enough, she was to do it riding inside a wooden barrel.

 You would think that ordering a coffee, tea or juice would be just that simple.
-It is, at a modern eatery or cafe, but in a traditional coffeeshop, also known as kopitiam in Malaysia, a novice will almost certainly need time to get used to the terms.
+It is, at a modern eatery or cafe, but a novice will almost certainly need time to get used to the terms used for ordering drinks at a traditional Malaysian kopitiam.
 If Starbucks wasn’t established thousands of miles away in Seattle about 40 years ago, I’d have thought they took the idea of custom-made drinks from our kopitiams, which have been around for almost twice as long as Starbucks.
 (You know how they are with their drinks.
 Care for a tall, iced, no whip cream, no sugar, half soy milk, half low-fat milk, green tea frappuccino, anyone?)
 Continue reading

 A decade of driving on the right side of the road had my parents worried about me getting behind the wheel in Malaysia.
 Here, we drive on the left.